8 Best Outdoor BBQ Grill Brands of 2024

 Smokers

 Nothing can give a piece of meat or vegetable the wonderful BBQ flavor of a proper smoker.
-They are usually fueled by either pellets or charcoal and are built to cook food at low temperatures for long periods of time.
+They are usually fueled by either pellets or charcoal and are built to cook food at low temperatures for long periods.

 If you are looking to grill something in the next half hour, then smokers are not for you, but if you have 8 hours to spare smoking a brisket, there is no better option.